okt04175/api-ms-win-core-path-HACK/README.md

 Blender 2.93 Alpha fails to start on Windows 7 because it uses Python 3.9 which requires `api-ms-win-core-path-l1-1-0.dll`.

-`blender.exe` only imports `PathCchCanonicalizeEx` and `PathCchCombineEx`, so this should be sufficent for now.
+`blender.exe` only imports `PathCchCanonicalizeEx` and `PathCchCombineEx`, so this should be sufficent unless there will be other changes during the 2.93 development cycle to make it incompatible with Windows 7.

 ## Installation
 * Clone and build it yourself or download a statically precompiled [release].